ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 abstract class PathSegment
 ```

 Path segments define one or more points that describe a line or curve.
-Following path segments are supported
+Following path segments are supported:

 <a id="markdown-arcsegment" name="arcsegment"></a>
 ###### ArcSegment